Mick-J/ElasticsearchDemo/README.md

 keyword: Elasticsearch, kibana, query data, kaggle Amazone product sales dataset

 > [!NOTE]
-> The dataset contains many csv file but only`Amazon-Products.csv` will be used since it combine others file chunks already.
+> The dataset contains many csv file but only`Amazon-Products.csv` will be used since it contains all the dataset.

 ## Step 1: Data cleaning